Not-so-Cleansing Recessions: Quantitative Model

-The recession dynamics in this economy can be observed in Figure \ref{fig:quant_grid-ssp}.
-The initial output loss is substantially larger than in the laissez-faire economy, $12.04\%$, as shown in Panel C. This is driven by the higher equilibrium number of firms, which require more labor diversion as the fixed costs increase.
+\paragraph{Inactive Cycle Policy} The recession dynamics in this economy are shown in Figure \ref{fig:quant_grid-ssp}.
+The initial output loss of $12.04\%$ is substantially larger than in the laissez-faire economy, as shown in Panel C. This is driven by the higher equilibrium number of firms, which requires more labor diversion as the fixed costs increase.
 After the initial decline, $L^p$ recovers as fixed costs return to their original level.
 The steady-state subsidy implemented by the planner fundamentally changes the economy by making entry and continued existence cheaper for firms, while increasing the price of production labor.
 It exacerbates the crisis in the very short run, but causes the recovery to be faster.
-The long-run consequence is that the recession is a small increase in output in the long run, still associated with negative welfare effects due to the volatility and discounting.
-In CEV terms, the welfare costs of the cycle are 3.68\% of steady-state consumption.
-This loss is mostly driven by the loss of varieties, which alone reduces welfare by 4.03\%, which is only partially offset by small gains in production labor and TFP.
+The long-run consequence of the recession is a small increase in output, still associated with negative welfare effects due to volatility and discounting.
+In CEV terms, the welfare costs of the cycle are $3.68\%$ of steady-state consumption.
+As shown in Table \ref{tab:policy}, this loss is mostly driven by the loss of varieties, which alone reduces welfare by $6.75\%$, and is only partially offset by gains in production labor and in average productivity of $0.31\%$ and $2.76\%$, respectively.